Artisanal and small-scale mining in Honduras: fostering responsible practices and supply chains

 • Géraud Brunel, manager Central America and Guianas, Alliance for Responsible Mining

-The session will be moderated by Gabriela Flores Zavala, senior associate at IIED.
+The session was moderated by Gabriela Flores Zavala, senior associate at IIED.

 IIED events newsletter